-- Supported and brought to a safe location at the main campus or at the Academic Center. - Assisted in gaining access to the resources they need. - Treated with respect; placing no blame for the assault.
+- Supported and brought to a safe location at the main campus or at the academic center. - Assisted in gaining access to the resources they need. - Treated with respect, with no blame placed upon him/her for the assault.
 No pressure will be used to force the alleged victim to make decisions. - Put in contact with local police authorities. - Asked to keep the evidence intact by assuring that the alleged victim does not wash, douche, change or wash clothes.
-Anything handled by the attacker should not be touched. - Given contact information for agencies that can assist: Response to Sexual and Domestic - Violence (Berlin area), 1-866-662-4220; Starting Point (Conway area) 1-800-336-3795, or the Burch House (Littleton) 1-800-774-0544.
-These services are confidential and free and available 24-hours per day, 365 days per year. - Put in contact with the Vice President of Student Affairs 342-3005, and counseling services.
+Anything handled by the attacker should not be touched. - Given contact information for agencies that can assist: RESPONSE to Sexual and Domestic Violence (Berlin area), 1-866-662-4220; Starting Point (Conway area) 1-800-336-3795.
+These services are confidential and free and available 24-hours per day, 365 days per year. - Put in contact with Mark Desmarais, Vice President of Student Affairs and Title IX Coordinator, at mdesmarais@ccsnh.edu or 603-342-3009. - Offered counseling services.